-3.3 The insulation must be protected from prolonged exposure to sunlight, and should be stored indoors or under a waterproof cover, either by storing opened packs under cover or re-covering with opaque polyethene sheeting.
-Slabs that become damaged, soiled or wet should be discarded.
+3.3 The insulation must be protected from prolonged exposure to sunlight, either by storing opened packs under cover or re-covering with opaque polythene sheeting.
+Care must be taken to avoid contact with solvents or materials containing volatile organic components.
+The boards must not be exposed to open flame or other ignition sources.
+Boards that become damaged, soiled or wet should be discarded.